Wilfred/difftastic/README.md

 The priority is to simplify the grammar to reduce the size of generated parser.

+Update: I managed to drastically reduce the parser size, but I run into an edge case with inlined return statement.

 ## TODO

 - [ ] More tests 264 / 1000 (current / objectif)